 It’s not even 100 years for a start.
-Officially the centenary is 25th August 2019 but this aside, British Airways was really formed in 1974 through the merger of the two largest airlines, BOAC and BEA, so is this not really where the story should start?
+Officially the centenary is the 25th August but this aside, British Airways was really formed in 1974 through the merger of the two largest airlines, BOAC and BEA, so is this not really where the story should start?
 And if so, should we really be popping any champagne corks at all?

 When I started to fly for British Airways as Cabin Crew, I was very proud to do so.
 It was THE airline to fly for!
 However, it didn’t take long for reality to set in.
 Gone were the days of glamour, sophistication, first class service for all and pride in flying for the airline.
 In its place there was a more sober plainness and superficiality along with frustration and disillusionment and distinctly more mediocre service as I daily trudged up and down the aisle with pre- packed meals, plastic cutlery and a waste bin on wheels to collect all the rubbish afterwards.